arvigeus/AZ-204/Exercises/Create an Azure Function by using Visual Studio Code/README.md

    - Select **Create Function App in Azure**...
    - **Enter a globally unique name for the function app**: Type a name that is valid in a URL path.
 The name you type is validated to make sure that it's unique in Azure Functions.
-   - **Select a runtime stack**: Use the same choice you made in the _Create your local project_ section above.
+   - **Select a runtime stack**: Use the same choice you made in the _Create your local project_ section earlier in this exercise.
    - **Select a location for new resources**: For better performance, choose a region near you.
    - **Select subscription**: Choose the subscription to use. _You won't see this if you only have one subscription._